 Finally then, brethren, we request and exhort you in the Lord Jesus, that as you received from us instruction as to how you ought to walk and please God (just as you actually do walk), that you excel still more.
 For you know what commandments we gave you by the authority of the Lord Jesus.
 For this is the will of God, your sanctification; that is, that you abstain from sexual immorality; 4that each of you know how to possess his own vessel in sanctification and honor, not in lustful passion, like the Gentiles who do not know God; 1 Thess 4:1-4

-This is the "vessel" Paul was referring to.
-It is a "Loutrophorus".
+The "vessel" Paul was referring is a "Loutrophorus".
 It was common for every unmarried woman to keep this two handled jug filled with water- for a special occasion: the nuptial bath before her wedding.
 The image is to keep the water in this special vessel clean and pure.

 This was in regard to sexual issues, but the principle applies across the board with all our “issues”.
 “Keep your vessel clean!” said Paul.
 God wants to use you today to touch someone who is in need of His Love.